Africa Groundwater Atlas Hydrogeology Maps

 - 2 How the Atlas country hydrogeology maps were developed

 The Africa Groundwater Atlas Country Hydrogeology Maps

 The country hydrogeology maps in this Atlas provide an overview of the hydrogeology and geology of each of 48 countries in Africa, at 1:5 million scale.
-The maps will be available to download as digital, GIS-enabled shapefiles with two themes:

 - geology, with geological categories that reflect significant hydrogeological units (MacDonald et al. 2010); and

 - hydrogeology, with categories that combine aquifer type and aquifer productivity.

 More detail on the maps is below.

 Who might use the Atlas country hydrogeology maps

 These maps are likely to be useful to people interested in groundwater resources, hydrogeology or geology of any of the relevant African countries.
 They provide a national overview of the groundwater resources of each country.
 For some countries in Africa, the Atlas hydrogeology map is the only available digital hydrogeology map.